oliverjam/learn-rest-apis/README.md

 ### Logging in

 Our token currently expires after one hour.
 Users can't keep creating new accounts to get new tokens, so we need to add a route allowing them to log in and get a new token.
+Create a `POST /login` route on your server.

 Create a handler named `login` that gets the submitted email and password from `req.body`.
 It should then use `model.getUser(email)` to find the user in the database and compare the submitted password to the stored one.